andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/Statistics/05_Creating_Timing_Files.rst

 We just saw how we can use several regressors, or independent variables, to estimate an outcome measure such as GPA.
 Conceptually, we’re doing the same thing when we use several regressors to estimate brain activity, which is our outcome measure with fMRI data: We estimate the average amplitude of the BOLD signal in response to each condition in our model.

-In the animation below, the different colors of the BOLD responses indicate different conditions, and the gray line represents the timecourse of our preprocessed data.
+In the animation below, the different colors of the BOLD responses represent different conditions (such as Congruent and Incongruent), and the gray line represents the timecourse of our preprocessed data.
 This shows how the amplitude of each condition is being estimated to best fit the data; for the condition on the left, it is relatively high, whereas for the condition on the right, it is relatively low.
 You can also imagine a condition's BOLD signal which is not significantly different from zero, or which is even negative.

 .. figure:: GLM_fMRI_Data.gif

 The Red and Green lines representing the HRFs are called the **ideal time-series** (also known as the **model run file**).
 This is the time-series that we expect, given the timing of each stimulus in our experiment.
-When we estimate beta weights to modulate this ideal time-series to fit the data, the result is called a **fitted time-series**, shown in the animation as a blue line.
+When we estimate beta weights to fit this ideal time-series to the data, the result is called a **fitted time-series**, shown in the animation as a blue line.

 .. note::